-QIP offers a variety of research support services and education to the Harvard Longwood Medical Area (HSPH, HMS/HSDM) research community in order to assist investigators and their research staff with maintaining compliance with federal regulations, state and local laws, and institutional policies.
-To request any of the services below, please complete the Service Request Form and a QIP staff member will contact you.
+QIP offers a variety of human research support services and education to the Harvard Longwood Medical Area (HSPH, HMS,HSDM) research community in order to assist investigators and their research staff and facilitate compliance with federal regulations, state and local laws, and institutional policies.
+To request any of the services below, please complete the Service Request Form or contact a member of the QIP team directly.

 Human Subjects Grant Review

-QIP staff is available to review and edit human subject sections of grant applications.
-Make sure that your grant identifies and addresses all the necessary human subjects issues by taking advantage of this service.
+Enlist the QIP staff to draft, review/or edit the human subject section to sure that your grant properly identifies and appropriately addresses all the necessary human subjects concerns.

 Study Management Tools